Limited Admission and Other COVID-19 Precautions

 During your next visit to the Zoo, you will notice that we are taking significant measures to protect the health and wellness of our community and prevent the spread of COVID-19.
 Here are some important changes to make note of before you visit to help you plan your day.

 - Tickets must be reserved in advance.
 All tickets must be pre-purchased in advance on the Zoo’s website — including tickets for Zoo members.
 Guests will only be admitted during their scheduled day, and tickets will be scanned for touchless entry.
-No tickets or memberships will be sold at the gate.
 Get tickets here.

-- Everyone must wear a mask and/or face covering during your visit.
+- Everyone ages 5 and up must wear a mask and/or face covering during your visit.
 Tables are provided throughout the Zoo for guests who wish to take a break from wearing their mask, or to eat and drink.
-Please be courteous of other Zoo guests: Should you need to briefly remove your mask at any time, such as to eat or drink, you must be more than 6 feet away from other visitors.
-In response to CDC guidelines, masks or face coverings must fit snugly against the face, cover the nose and mouth, and be secured under the chin.
+Please be courteous of other Zoo guests and only remove your mask at these designated spots.
+Masks or face coverings must fit snugly against the face, cover the nose and mouth, and be secured under the chin.
 No exceptions.

 - Social distancing is a must.
 A limited number of guests will be admitted per day, allowing guests to spread out during their visit.
 Please remain 6 feet apart at all times from other parties.
 There are signs and sidewalk markers to help guide you.
 If another party is gathered at an exhibit, please go visit another animal and come back to the exhibit when it is less busy.

 - Interactive amenities are unavailable for the time being.
-The carousel, train rides, play equipment, giraffe feedings, keeper presentations, and indoor areas such as the Zoo’s Conservation Learning Center are unavailable as a safety precaution.
+Giraffe feedings, keeper presentations, and indoor areas such as the Zoo’s Conservation Learning Center are unavailable as a safety precaution.
 Self-guided field trips are taking place but due to pandemic precautions, we are not able to open regular school field trips at this time.